ministryofjustice/moj-frontend/docs/components/notification-badge.md

 This component is best used in navigation link but may be OK in some other parts of a service.

-The component showing 3 case updates in the <a href="/components/primary-navigation/primary navigation>primary navigation</a>.
+The component showing 3 case updates in the [primary navigation](/components/primary-navigation):

 <p><img src="{{ 'assets/images/notification-badge-example-count.png' | rev | url }}" alt="xxx"></p>